Oreum Industries Internal Project, 2024Q3

 This is the same info we saw above, but let's highlight the biggest movers:

-: E∼0.23, 0∈HDI94, appreciable effect, later mortality with higher karno physician scorebeta_karno_patient_cat
+• beta_karno_physician_cat: $\mathbb{E} \sim 0.23,\ 0 \in HDI_{94}$, appreciable effect, later mortality with higher karno physician score

-: E∼0.17, 0∈HDI94, appreciable effect, later mortality with higher karno patient score
+• beta_karno_patient_cat: $\mathbb{E} \sim 0.17,\ 0 \in HDI_{94}$, appreciable effect, later mortality with higher karno patient score

 3.1.2 Interpret effects of ordinal values¶

-We can also view the posterior values of nu_*
+We can also view the posterior values of nu_* to infer how the ordinal categorical values in beta_ecog_physician_cat, beta_karno_physician_cat, beta_karno_patient_cat affect $\alpha$

 Observe:

-(later mortality).
-The near-linear response suggests this ordinal metric is being used quite reliably, but the effect is weaker thannu_karno_physician_cat
+• nu_karno_patient_cat: as c0 -> c100 there's a fairly linear increase on \alpha (later mortality).
+The near-linear response suggests this ordinal metric is being used quite reliably, but the effect is weaker than nu_karno_physician_cat which makes sense if we assume that the physician is a better judge of health

-For more detail and discussion on ordinals, see our original novel contribution to pymc-examples
+For more detail and discussion on ordinals, see our original novel contribution to pymc-examples in GLM-ordinal-features

 3.1.3 Interpret auto-imputed missing values¶

-We can also view the posterior values of x_mv_mu *
+We can also view the posterior values of x_mv_mu * to infer how the model has auto-imputed hierarchical expected values for the missing data in features calories_consumed_amt and weight_loss_prior_amt.

-For brevity we wont look into the auto-imputed posterior values x_mv
+For brevity we wont look into the auto-imputed posterior values x_mv for individual observations, and refer the reader to 304_ModelE_E2E.ipynb for full detail

 Observe:

-are exactly what we would expect to see if the missing values are Missing at Random (MAR).
+• In both cases with zscored the data prior to modelling, so these hierarchical values effectively 0 are exactly what we would expect to see if the missing values are Missing at Random (MAR).
 This supports our choice to include these features without fear that we are introducing systemic issues in the data

-For more deatil and discussion on handling missing data, see our original novel contribution to pymc-examples
+For more deatil and discussion on handling missing data, see our original novel contribution to pymc-examples in GLM-missing-values-in-covariates

-3.2 Prediction of Expected Time-to-Event ^Et for individual observations¶
+3.2 Prediction of Expected Time-to-Event $\hat{\mathbb{E}}_{t}$ for individual observations¶

-We also engineered our model to be able to make predictions on out-of-sample (aka previously unseen) data of Expected Time-to-Event ^Et (which is formally in the model as ^π(t)
+We also engineered our model to be able to make predictions on out-of-sample (aka previously unseen) data of Expected Time-to-Event $\hat{\mathbb{E}}_{t}$ (which is formally in the model as $\hat{\pi}(t)$

-This is not a technical evaluation method, and the proper technical model evaluation is discussed above §2.3, but here we can eyeball the predictions on a subset of data vs the true values, and get a feel for what we can do with the predictive outputs.
+This is not a technical evaluation method, and the proper technical model evaluation is discussed above $\S2.3$, but here we can eyeball the predictions on a subset of data vs the true values, and get a feel for what we can do with the predictive outputs.

 Each prediction is of course a distribution over a range of values, quantifying the uncertainty in the prediction.
 We can use the mean as the expected value, and the distribution as a measure of the uncertainty.
 We can test this distribution against the true data and comment on the model calibration.